-This Master Plan is designed to help realize the vision statement and to reflect the guiding principles adopted by Teton County and the Town of Jackson as part of the Comprehensive Plan, and is consistent with both the 1994 and 2012 Comprehensive Plan as a whole and specifically addresses goals and objectives in every Chapter of the Plan.
+This Master Plan is designed to help realize the vision statement and to reflect the guiding principles adopted by Teton County and the Town of Jackson as part of the Comprehensive Plan, and is consistent with the Comprehensive Plan as a whole and specifically addresses goals and objectives in every Chapter of the Plan.
 In addition to the statements in this Chapter, other submittal components further articulate the relationships between the Snow King Master Plan and various community goals.

-The Snow King Resort is indicated on the Community Issues Map (of the 1994 Comprehensive Plan) as having a unique role serving both the residents of the community and the visitor-based economy of the valley.
+The Snow King Resort is indicated on the Community Issues Map as having a unique role serving both the residents of the community and the visitor-based economy of the valley.
 The Resort is intended to be a "Community Resort" with unique access to residents.
 This access is exemplified by the pathway and trail system, which is the integral fabric of the Resort.

-It should also be noted that the 1994 Comprehensive Plan preceded the adoption of Division 2500 of the Land Development Regulations referring to Snow King.
+It should also be noted that the Comprehensive Plan preceded the adoption of Division 2500 of the Land Development Regulations referring to Snow King.
 Therefore, Division 2500 already incorporates, within its body, most pertinent issues concerning the Comprehensive Plan.
 Various impacts were addressed in economic, planning and other studies that were part of the process of adopting the Snow King Planned Resort District Ordinance.